Reliability in Azure Virtual Machines

-Azure Virtual Machines (VMs) provides on-demand, scalable compute resources.
-As a foundational infrastructure service, VMs are designed to deliver enterprise-grade reliability and availability for mission-critical workloads.
+Azure Virtual Machines provides on-demand, scalable compute resources.
+As a foundational infrastructure service, it's designed to deliver enterprise-grade reliability and availability for mission-critical workloads.

 Important

-When you consider the reliability of a VM, you also need to consider the reliability of your disks, your network infrastructure, and the applications that run on your VMs.
-Even if you increase the resiliency of a VM, that increase might not be impactful if your other resources and applications aren't also resilient.
-Depending on your resiliency requirements, you may need to make configuration changes across multiple areas.
+When you consider the reliability of a virtual machine (VM), you also need to consider the reliability of your disks, network infrastructure, and applications that run on your VMs.
+Improving the resiliency of the VM alone might have limited impact if the other components aren't equally resilient.
+Depending on your resiliency requirements, you might need to make configuration changes across multiple areas.

 Production deployment recommendations

-To learn about how to deploy VMs to support your solution's reliability requirements, and how reliability affects other aspects of your architecture, see Architecture best practices for Azure Virtual Machines and scale sets in the Azure Well-Architected Framework.
+For more information about how to deploy VMs to support your solution's reliability requirements and how reliability affects other aspects of your architecture, see Architecture best practices for Virtual Machines and scale sets in the Azure Well-Architected Framework.

 Reliability architecture overview